Devashish-Sonawane/Big-Foot/README.md

 (this fires up a server on port 8082, so then visit http://localhost:8082/levelCluster-d3.html)

 #### Output:
-  &emsp; Visualizations for different chunks of data
+  &emsp; Visualizations for the chunks of data (the ones from the json with all keys, the ones from the json with text keys replaced by "", the ones from the json with numerical keys replaced by "".

 ---